 4. Senza Rosetto

-Currently in its third season, Senza Rosetto (“Without Lipstick”) is an Italian podcast about feminism; namely, the various kinds of issues women must navigate in the modern world (think: everything ranging from the wage gap to the successful expression of one’s needs and wants).
+Senza Rosetto (“Without Lipstick”) is on the feminist Italian podcasts radar.
+Namely, it’s about the various kinds of issues women must navigate in the modern world (think: everything ranging from the wage gap to the successful expression of one’s needs and wants).
 The podcast was first launched on the 70th anniversary of the first political referendum that included women (June 2, 1946).
+There are 16 episodes available, but they pack a lot in.

 5. 30 Minute Italian Podcast

-This is an Italian podcast geared expressly toward language learners, but it’s got a bit of spunk and personality, too.
+Among educational Italian podcasts, this one is geared expressly toward language learners, but it’s got a bit of spunk and personality, too.
 Host Cher Hale delves into everything ranging from culture to personal travel stories to practical grammar guides (and “sometimes sexy grammar,” at that).
 Sample episode topics of 30 Minute Italian include “How I’ve Been Preparing for the CILS Exam” and “20 Phrases for Telling a Captivating Story in Italian.”
+There’s a wealth of good learning material dating back to 2014.

 6. 4 Verticale

-Shameless self-promotion plug here, but we’d be remiss not to tell you about Babbel’s own Italian podcast, 4 Verticale.
+Shameless self-promotion plug here, but we’d be remiss not to tell you about one of Babbel’s Italian podcasts, 4 Verticale.
 Listen to the show for the engaging dynamic between hosts Giulia Depentor and Stefano Nucera, and also for the entertaining stories they tell in Italian.
 This is “the podcast that breaks the monotony of learning made up of only books and professors,” instead focusing on funny anecdotes about living abroad and vintage Italian insults.